genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ### Using an installHook

-To automate this process, you can use an installHook to call the script before `remap` is performed - be aware however that it will only run successfully once.
+To automate this process, you can use an installHook to call the script before `remap` is performed - be aware that *it will only run successfully once*.

 The following example finds all String to Enum changes in all tables and commits any valid updates to the database before `remap` is performed.